remotesynth/ls-articles/AWS for Front-end Devs/Getting Started with AWS for Front-end Developers.md

 #### Pricing

 API Gateway does not have a permanent free tier but does offer a free 12 month free tier for new AWS customers that includes 1 million API calls received for REST APIs and HTTP APIs, and 1 million messages and 750,000 connection minutes for WebSocket APIs.
-If you aren't elegible for the free tier pricing, the costs for HTTP APIs, REST APIs and WebSockets APIs are charged by per million requests and the cost per million decrease as usage increases.
+If you aren't eligible for the free tier pricing, the costs for HTTP APIs, REST APIs and WebSockets APIs are charged by per million requests and the cost per million decrease as usage increases.

 While we'll be building a REST API here, you can build a full backend using the HTTP API option, even connecting to Lambdas, but there are certain limitations.
 [This guide](https://www.netlify.com/blog/why-netlify-selected-astro-for-its-developer-hub-and-marketing-site/) is useful for determing which type of API you might need.
 Caching can also incur additional costs.